 South Korea is quickly becoming famous for its winter wonderlands and there are lots of great places to visit during the snowy season.
 In 2018 South Korea will host the Winter Olympics and there are plenty of other great destinations to visit in this country during the chilly months.
-Whether you are looking or a place full of tourism or want to get a bit off the beaten path or your winter trip South Korea I’m sure you’ll find somewhere to visit in this post.
-Korea’s National Parks are especially fun to visit in the winter because you won’t be competing with your usual crowd of hikers.
-But without further adieu I present to you the favorite winter destinations from expats and locals living in South Korea!
+Whether you are looking or a place full of tourism, want to get a bit off the beaten path for your winter trip to South Korea I’m sure you’ll find somewhere to visit in this post.
+Korea’s National Parks are especially good for hiking in the winter because you won’t be competing with your usual crowd of hikers but make sure you’re prepared!
+Now, without further adieu I present to you the favorite winter destinations from expats and locals living in South Korea!

 photos and narrative provided by each contributor

 Korea can produce some brutal winters with a lot of snow and wintry landscapes.
 You can spend the winter huddling indoors for warmth praying for Spring or you can venture outside and embrace the landscape, singing songs from Frozen as you go.
 No other place in Korea celebrates the wintry wonderland then a small town in the center of the Gangwon-do province, called Taebaek.

 Need Travel Insurance?
 Head to World Nomads for the best deals!
 Its where I got mine and I love it.

 From January 19th 2018 to February 11th 2018, Taebaek City is taken over by it’s annual Snow Festival with non-stop ice and snow-related activities.
 Taebaek is an interesting city as it’s located entirely in the mountains and used to be a Coal boom town.
 The coal mines have largely closed and the city has contracted in size and pivoted towards winter tourism.